thenumbernine/zeta-lua/zeta/README.txt

 TODO list

-- items and terminals: same button to get either (cave story)
-- editor: move texpack tiles
+- editor: move texpack tiles and change map tiles accordingly
-- objects use 'spawnclass' which auto-links
-- object classes use 'spawnfields' for fields, types, and tooltips
+- object classes use 'spawnfields' for editor fields, types, and tooltips
 - missile launcher missile ammo
 - link objs and spawninfos to rooms, respawn by room
-- room tags?  or camera align objects?
+- camera align via room info, or helper objects
-- ‘x’ to use computers, save points, etc?  that’s the item button …
-- deactivated turrets shoot at enemies
-- fix collisions with sloped tiles
+- fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
+- make deactivated turrets shoot at enemies.  do room links first to cut down on game.objs iterations.
-- geemers and doors don’t mix
+- geemers and doors don’t mix.  one pushes the other and the geemer teleports.
+- second kind of defense monster: heat shields or something
+- second kind of cave monster ... bats or something? or separate ground from wall geemers?
+- spawn more monsters in the mining base area *after* beating the boss
 - room environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
+- get savepoint loading to work

+VETOED list:
+- don't use 'spawnclass' as a class shortcut to register classes that are spawned. to execute the spawn code, all the class will have to be require()'d somewhere in one spot anyways it's better to list the names in 'spawnTypes' than have everything being required
+- don't separating playerLook vs canCarry.  set an item down by a terminal, and try to pick it up again. solution? get rid of carrying items altogether? options:
+		- carrying items (spelunky)
-- get load game working
+		- touch to get (metroid)
+		- push 'interact' button to to pick up (cave story) item overhaul:
+		- touch/interaact to pick everything up -- no carrying
+		- left/right switches weapons only.  one weapon is 'throw grenades' -- only if you have grenades.
+		- canCarry only operates with a powerup: carry gloves, used for story stuff
+		- separate inventory screen for using non-weapon objects (this means no more 'take the keycard out to open the door')

 buttons:
 	- up/down to aim, left/right to move